betsee/betse/README.rst

 Authors
 =======

-BETSE comes courtesy a dedicated community of authors_ and contributors_ – without whom this project would be computationally impoverished, intellectually neglected, and unmentionably unusable.
+BETSE comes courtesy a dedicated community of `authors <author list_>`__ and contributors_ – without whom this project would be computationally impoverished, biologically misaligned, and simply unusable.

 **Thanks, all.**